orbeon/orbeon-forms-doc/configuration/properties/form-builder.md

            oxf:/xbl/orbeon/explanation/explanation.xbl"/>
 ```

-To properly show up in the toolbox, XBL files need to include the appropriate [[component metadata| Form Builder ~ Toolbox ~ Metadata]].
+To properly show up in the toolbox, XBL files need to include the appropriate [component metadata](../form-builder/metadata.md).

 ### Other toolbox features